kollerma/git-submodule-tools/README.md

 The scripts can be placed anywhere in `$PATH`, e.g., `/usr/local/bin`.

+To make `git rstatus` work on Windows, download the binary of 'mktemp' for Windows from the GnuWin32 project [here](http://gnuwin32.sourceforge.net/packages/mktemp.htm).
+Place it in `C:\Program Files\Git\bin`.
+(Thanks to @TheKirk for this hint.)

+The following steps and dependencies are only required if one likes to use the graphical interface gitR.

 gitR requires an current R installation (http://www.r-project.org) and requires the R-package (contained in gitR-package/) to be installed.
 Before installing the package, make sure to have installed the R-packages